JuliaPlots/PlotDocs.jl/docs/recipes.md

 ### Marginal Histograms

 In this case study, I'll explain how I built the `marginalhist` recipe for [PlotRecipes](https://github.com/JuliaPlots/PlotRecipes.jl).
-This is a nice example because, although easy to understand, utilizes some great Plots features.
+This is a nice example because, although easy to understand, it utilizes some great Plots features.

 Marginal histograms are a visualization comparing two variables.
 The main plot is a 2D histogram, where each rectangle is a (possibly normalized and weighted) count of data points in that bucket.
 Above the main plot is a smaller histogram of the first variable, and to the right of the main plot is a histogram of the second variable.
 The full recipe: